dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### `AvoidRuntimeDefrag`

 With macOS Big Sur, the `AvoidRuntimeDefrag` Booter quirk in OpenCore broke.
 Because of this, the macOS kernel will fall flat when trying to boot.
-Reason for this is due to `cpi_count_enabled_logical_processors` requiring the MADT (APIC) table, and so OpenCore will now copy this table and ensure the kernel can access it.
+Reason for this is due to `cpu_count_enabled_logical_processors` requiring the MADT (APIC) table, and so OpenCore will now ensure this table is made accessible to the kernel can access it.
 Users will however need a build of OpenCore 0.6.0 with commit [`bb12f5f`](https://github.com/acidanthera/OpenCorePkg/commit/9f59339e7eb8c213e84551df0fdbf9905cd98ca4) or newer to resolve this issue.

 ### Kernel Collections vs prelinkedkernel